dr2633/CloudPref-METR/README.md

 Rank Distribution: Frequency of each ranking position Weighted Score: Σ(7 - Rank) for all evaluations

-These metrics enable:
+With these metrics, we can:

-Identification of provider biases in direct recommendations and rankings Cross-model and cross-version preference comparisons Analysis of preference variations based on scenarios and considerations Detection of order effects in provider presentations
+- Identify cloud provider biases in direct recommendations and rankings
+- Measure preferences across models and version updates
+- Analyze preference variations based on a variety of scenarios and considerations relevant to integrating LLMs with cloud service providers
+- Detect order effects in shaping cloud service provider recommendations

 ## Task Structure